harshit-jain-git/CropShop/README.md

 ## How to install

 - Download or clone this repository.
+- If it is downloaded in .zip format, extract the contents in a folder named 'CropShop'.
 - Navigate to chrome://extensions in your google chrome browser.
 - Enable Developer mode and then click on load unpacked extensions.
 - Now, select the repository folder from your pc and click ok.